Wardrobe basics combine to create stylish and comfortable outfits for a spring vacation

-My belt was also a recent purchase; it’s the Artemis by Sezane.
-It comes in many wonderful colors and the lack of holes makes it really versatile.
-Try belting it overtop of a button-down shirt as I did below for evening.
+The Artemis Belt by Sézane comes in many wonderful colors and the lack of holes makes it really versatile — it can be worn higher or lower.
+Try belting it overtop of a button-down shirt as I did for an evening outfit.

-Our spring travel capsule has to work for evening as well.
+Our spring travel capsule has to work for evening as well and I did plan this capsule with the idea that it would work for a trip to Europe.
 I am showing you three outfit options here but I think we can stretch it to six evenings for a week away.
 I would wear the dress twice – with or without the blazer.
 And I could also pair the skirt with the black long-sleeved shirt and necklace.
 If I had space (and I did when I packed it all in a carry-on) I would tuck in an additional lightweight blouse that I would wear in the evening with the trousers.

 Tote Bag for a Spring Capsule Wardrobe

 My tote bag is the Class Structured Leather Tote by Cuyana.
 It’s a traditional tote style with an open top.
 I do travel with it, and use it at home to carry my books to French class, to meetings, or to work at a coffee shop.
 Cuyana also has totes with a closed top, the Easy Zipper Tote.

 Cuyana totes are pricey.
 For something similar for less, I like Quince’s Classic Leather Italian Tote.
 It’s available in four lovely colors, including classic black and cognac.

 Many of the brands listed here make sustainable production a priority.
 Athleta, Boden, Sézane, Reformation, Amour Vert and Veja are all certified B Corps.
 To earn B certification a business must meet high standards of performance, accountability, and transparency on factors from employee benefits to sustainability and supply chain practices.